CS2613-WI24-FR01B/exploration-activity-2-aritrade001/README 2.md

 - Include examples or links to more information if possible.

 ## Contributing
 Your contributions to improving this Q&A are welcome!
 Make sure to follow our contribution guidelines.
 This project was a result of extensive research over the internet and youtube.
-I faced significant challenges in the last minute to manage my certificate credentials in order to access the inner functional html calls.
-The best solution is to update your configurations internally in the terminal for the certificate.
-Do NOT edit your code as bypassing the control structures can lead to serious security implications.
+One could face issues if he/she wants to trace back to the historical data, and therefore needs to keep data registers handy to note down results of interest.